 Whilst in primary school the audience still have open minds, that’s not always so true as life goes on and people get older and set in their ways.
 So if you write a financial independence blog, get ready for people telling you its impossible / unrealistic etc.

-With this song, Jack Johnson provides encouragement to others on The Path.
-Particularly those who have recently quit and are enjoying the post work “decompression” phase and learning new stuff.
+With this song, Jack Johnson provides encouragement to others who have recently quit and are enjoying the post work “decompression” phase and learning new stuff.
+As Jack puts it:

 Who’s to say